 Art is a universal language, and also a discipline which calls for close attention, leading to wonderment and contemplation.

-Beneath the black cape of a screaming, mean old Witch is a student overcoming stage fright.
-The student musicians tucked in the orchestra pit have never experienced the rigor of playing for a live stage production.
+Beneath the black cape a screaming, mean old Witch is a student overcame stage fright.
+The musicians tucked in the orchestra pit had never experienced the rigor of playing for a live stage production.
 Those three massive moveable trees on stage?
 Our technical theatre students started building them back in January, pneumatic staplers in hand.

 Two Mayfield poets wrote from the heart, personal messages they hold dear.
 A student photographer captured a poignant moment with her grandmother, a shot she treasures.
 A painter took a risk with a multimedia project and decided to put her work and vulnerability on display.

 The duo begins in the center of a darkened stage.
 A harsh overhead light illuminates their side-by-side forms.
 The freshman dancer, Drew Valentino, faces front.
 Only the back of her older sister, Avery, is visible before the two pull the width of the stage away from each other in perfect synchronization.

 When Mayfield Patrons for the Arts decided to sponsor a custom Christmas ornament, Visual Arts teacher Amy Green saw a great opportunity to engage her students in a real-world experience in artistic design.

 The work of our Mayfield artists transformed the Student Commons into an art gallery and performing arts space, brought beautiful music to Strub Hall and turned the Pike stage into a dance and theatre performing arts house.